 Spotify charges 9.99 USD to access all its functions.

 You can listen to any title you choose without ads and as many times as you wish.
-Spotify Premium gives you access to Spotify offline mode (download songs) as well as the best sound quality.
+Spotify premium vs Youtube premium gives you access to Spotify offline mode (download songs) as well as the best sound quality.

 The Duo Premium subscription cost 12.99 dollars per month.
 If you live in the same home, you can have two Premium accounts with this subscription.